juliangra/rick-and-morty-wiki-vue/README.md

 Hence, major changes between project 3 and project 4 is remaking the frontend using Vue.

-## Live demo

-Please use [this link](http://it2810-11.idi.ntnu.no/project4) to visit a live demo of the website.

 ## Developer Information

 Developed by Sebastian Sole, Julian Grande, Victoria Kallerud and Magnus Rødseth.